 Welcome.
 My name is CHAN Kin Shing陳健成, a Hongkonger.
 I studied Chinese language and literature at The Chinese University of Hong Kong from 2003 to 2006 and worked a year as a research assistant before entering the Graduate School of the same institute in 2007.
 During my two years as a graduate student, I extended the focus of my research from Chinese literature to the intellectual history of the late imperial period of the country, with a special interest in the thoughts of Ming China (1368-1644/1661) Confucians.
 I then earned my master’s degree by submitting a thesis titled A Study of Statecraft Ideals in Ming China by Statistical Analysis of Collections of Statecraft Writings on jingshiwenbian經世文編 in June 2009.
-Currently, my research focuses on how Ming scholars interpreted and annotated the Book of Documents (Shangshu 尚書 or Shujing 書經 ) with special focuses on the diversities of the annotations, the reason(s) for these diversities and how they were applied to politics, regarding the politic-related nature of this particular Classic.
+Currently, my research focuses on how Ming scholars interpreted and annotated the Book of Documents (Shangshu 尚書 or Shujing 書經 ) with special foci on the diversities of the annotations, the reason(s) for these diversities and how they were applied to politics, regarding the politic-related nature of this particular Classic.

 I was deeply impressed by the achievements of Japanese sinology in history, known as kangaku漢学 in Japanese since I was an undergraduate student.
-Learnings of Edo Japan (1603-1868) Confucians are also examined in order to review the difference of the transformation of Confucian ideas, and interpretation of Confucian classics between the two countries.
+Learnings of Edo Japan (1603-1868) Confucians are also examined in order to review the difference in the transformation of Confucian ideas, and interpretation of Confucian classics between the two countries.

 I seldom remember that I have been enthused about modern archery until my wife reminds me that we first met in an introductory course of it.
 But I indeed can never forget that I was lucky enough to be the worst student of Master Lam Wing-kit林永傑師傅 who has unreservedly taught me various styles of Chinese martial arts, for example, Eagle Claw.
-Apart from being a researcher and translator, now I enjoy films as well as answering my eight-years-old daughter’s curiosity about the world.
+Apart from being a researcher and translator, now I enjoy films as well as answering my eight-year-old daughter’s curiosity about the world.